gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Nobody's arresting anybody," she said firmly.
 "Not today, anyway.
-No---with respect, Scholar-Candidate,
+No—with respect, Scholar-Candidate,
 these men are travelers.
 They need our help,
 and we need to lay their dead to rest before they ghost.
-Sergeant---I'm sorry, I don't know your name?"
+Sergeant—I'm sorry, I don't know your name?"

-"Dorbu, honored---Gandan's Ninety-Eighth Dorbu," the sergeant replied, dipping his head respectfully.
+"Dorbu, honored—Gandan's Ninety-Eighth Dorbu," the sergeant replied, dipping his head respectfully.